 1. DEWALT DCD708C2 Atomic 20V Max Brushless Drill Driver

-The DEWALT DCD708C2 Atomic 20V Cordless Drill Driver has been designed to be utilized by both DIY homeowners and professional tradesmen with its high-torque brushless motor all part of DEWALT's new Atomic range.
+The DeWalt DCD708C2 Atomic 20V cordless driver has been designed to be utilized by DIY homeowners and professional tradesmen with its high-torque brushless motor part of DeWalt's new Atomic range.

-This drill operates with all of Dewalt's 20V MAX lithium-ion batteries and can even be upgraded to Dewalt's FLEXVOLT battery technology that provides exceptional battery life.
-It also happens to come with a charger that has a USB output, which makes it even more convenient in some situations.
+This drill operates with all of DeWalt's 20V MAX lithium-ion batteries and can even be upgraded to DeWalt's FLEXVOLT battery technology that provides exceptional battery life.
+It also happens to come with a charger with a USB output, which makes it even more convenient in some situations.

-In terms of adjustability, there are 15 clutch settings with a manual clutch that provides great control with smaller tedious tasks that allow you to really dial in.
-If you've got a remodeling job or are planning on constructing a new decking, the kind of control the DEWALT DCD708C2 offers would be very ideal.
+There are 15 clutch settings with a manual clutch that provides great control with smaller tedious tasks that allow you to really dial in in terms of adjustability.
+If you've got a remodeling job or are planning on constructing a new decking, the kind of control this power tool offers would be very ideal.

 Another thing you'll no doubt be amazed about while operating this compact and impressive little power tool is the 1/2-inch chuck that has zero wobble while drilling, even at higher RPM speeds.
-In the past, the Dewalt range in regards to cordless drills has had a bit of a reputation with this minor but unfortunate issue.
-But thankfully, the DEWALT DCD708C2 surpassed apparent fault with their new model.
+In the past, the DeWalt range in regard to cordless drills has had a bit of a reputation with this minor but unfortunate issue.
+But thankfully, the DeWalt DCD708C2 surpassed apparent fault with their new model.

-As expected, the DEWALT DCD708C2 has a 2-speed gearbox that can be easily adjusted with a flick of a switch.
-The DCD708C2 is capable of delivering up to 1650 RPM thanks to the powerful brushless compact motor that powers this little yellow beast.
+As expected, the DeWalt DCD708C2 has a 2-speed gearbox that can be easily adjusted with a flick of a switch.
+The DCD708C2 can deliver up to 1650 RPM thanks to the powerful brushless compact motor that powers this little yellow beast.

-The design of the DEWALT DCD708C2 is easy on the eyes and also very comfortable in the hand even after prolonged use.
-The rubber-coated handle reduces fatigue and helps facilitates a firm grip.
-Also helpful is the LED work light positioned at the base of the drill, which is always nice to have in poor lighting conditions or in one of those dark corners of the house.
+The design of the DeWalt DCD708C2 is easy on the eyes and also very comfortable in hand even after prolonged use.
+The rubber-coated handle reduces fatigue and helps facilitate a firm grip.
+Also helpful is the LED work light positioned at the base of the drill, which is always nice to have in poor lighting conditions or one of those dark corners of the house.

 What's to like about the DEWALT DCD708C2 Atomic 20V Max Brushless Cordless Drill Driver

 Dewalt's new Atomic range is overall pretty impressive.
 But where exactly does the DCD708C2 excel?
-Well, with the brushless motor that Dewalt has assembled with this very compact drill driver, it makes for a fantastic lightweight tool that has an abundance of battery capacity.
+With the brushless motor that Dewalt has assembled with this very compact drill driver, it makes for a fantastic lightweight tool with an abundance of battery capacity.

 What's not to like about the DEWALT DCD708C2 Atomic 20V Max Brushless Cordless Drill Driver

-While the DEWALT DCD708C2 Atomic 20V Cordless Drill Driver is a powerful compact tool, it does lack some the extra deuce that other 20V drills produce.
-This is a great drill driver for most use cases, but if the work you're attempting to do seriously heavy-duty construction work, you will want to at least upgrade the battery from the limited capacity slim-pack.
+While the DEWALT DCD708C2 Atomic 20V Cordless Drill Driver is a powerful compact tool, it does lack some of the extra deuces that other 20V drills produce.
+This is a great drill driver for most use cases, but if you're attempting to do seriously heavy-duty construction work, you will want to at least upgrade the battery from the limited capacity slim-pack.

 2. Makita XFD11R1B 18V LXT Brushless Cordless Driver Drill

-Not sure about you, but when I think of Makita Tools I think of quality and precision.
-While perfection isn't ever really achievable in any realm, Makita certainly seems to be striving to attain it and with their XFD11R1B model, they've definitely pulled out all the stops attempting to create the perfect drill driver.
+Not sure about you, but when I think of Makita Tools, I think of quality and precision.
+While perfection isn't ever really achievable in any realm, Makita certainly seems to be striving to attain it.
+With their XFD11R1B model, they've definitely pulled out all the stops attempting to create the perfect drill driver.